-In the Fifth Environmental Targets, which were set by the Environment Committee, consistent Groupwide reduction targets were set in relation to reducing waste discharge, and measures are being undertaken on a Groupwide basis.
+As part of our three-year environmental targets, consistent Groupwide reduction goals have been established for waste discharge, with measures being undertaken across the Group.
 We have created an action plan to reduce waste discharge through each Group subsidiary's environment-management program and similar measures.
 Regarding data related to waste and volatile organic chemicals (VOC), an IT system is used for compilation and reporting to review the progress of each company.